“Character, Not Behavior”

 What is really amazing is that the light and water are His.
 I’m just a conduit for His light and His living water to flow through.
 Even my desire to keep the pipe cleared of junk is from Him.
 Oh, and the pipe is His too!

 When God has full access to a believer’s life and His Spirit can flow in and through someone, behaviors change!
 Addictions are a thing of the past.
 New godly desires come in and old habits are left behind.
 We have victory over sin that used to hold us captive and instead we enjoy a life of love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22-23).
 Remember, these are fruits of the Spirit and not behaviors that we try to live out!

-While there will be times of struggle and defeat.
+There will be times of struggle and defeat.
 We will grieve the Holy Spirit by adding junk to the shiny pipe that God cleaned out.
 But praise God we can turn from that junk and begin to walk in His Spirit again and become a clean conduit for Him to flow through so we can be fruitful once again.

 I look forward to diving into this Sermon on the Mount and learning from my Lord and Savior, Jesus Christ.

-Father, thank you for your sanctifying work in me and for patiently transforming from the inside out.
+Father, thank you for your sanctifying work in me and for patiently transforming me from the inside out.
 I want you to have free reign in my life so reveal those things in me that grieve your Spirit and hinder the flow of your presence in my life.
-In Jesus Name, Amen!
+In Jesus’ Name, Amen!

 Thank you for reading my Daily Bible Journal!